 The Group Management Committee, made up of the CEO and high-level executives, ensures the strategy is embedded in all the departments and divisions to develop a well-rounded and shared corporate vision.

 Integrated thinking and integrated reporting are mutually reinforcing.
-Integrated thinking considers holistically the resources and relationships an organization uses or affects and the dependencies and trade-offs between them as value is created, thereby helping to break-down internal silos.
+Integrated thinking considers holistically the resources and relationships an organisation uses or affects and the dependencies and trade-offs between them as value is created, thereby helping to break-down internal silos.
 The Integrated Reporting Framework drives high quality corporate reporting and connectivity between financial statements and sustainability-related financial disclosures, bringing together in one place the information that investors need to assess a company’s ability to create value over time.
-Visit our resource library to learn more, and stay tuned for the remainder of this blog series to see more examples of how other organizations have applied the Integrated Thinking Principles.
+Visit our resource library to learn more, and stay tuned for the remainder of this blog series to see more examples of how other organisations have applied the Integrated Thinking Principles.

 Next up: Culture.

 The IFRS Foundation, the ISSB, the authors and publishers are not affiliated with the companies referred to in this report.
 This report is for information only and in no way constitutes any type of advice.